-It is the student’s responsibility to keep his/her personal information up-to-date via the Student Information System (SIS) using myRCC located on the RCC website.
+It is the student’s responsibility to keep his/her personal information up-to-date.
+Students can update personal information, except names, using the self-service component of the Student Information System (SIS).
+Names can be updated in the Admissions and Records Office with official documentation of the name change.
+Students can also submit address and phone number changes to the Admissions and Records Office on either campus.
 Updating your name, mailing address and phone number will assist the college in communicating with you, and ensure that you receive important notices and announcements.
-Students can also submit address and phone number changes to the Admissions and Records Office at either campus.

 A transcript is a copy of the student’s permanent academic record.
 An official transcript carries the college seal.
-Students may request that a copy of their official transcript be forwarded to other educational institutions, employers, or any person(s) designated by the student.
-Students must authorize the release of their transcript by submitting a signed written request.
-They can find the Transcript Request Form through the Student Information System using myRCC located on the RCC website, or they may complete a Transcript Request Form, available in the Admissions and Records Office on either campus.
+Students may request a copy of their official transcript be forwarded to other educational institutions, employers, or any person(s) designated by the student.
+Students must can authorize the release of their transcript by either submitting a signed written request or using the transcript link located in myRCC SIS.
 There is no fee for transcripts.
 Generally, transcript requests will be processed within 48 hours.
-Students may compose an unofficial transcript via the Student Information System.
+Students may view and print an unofficial transcript via the SIS.

-Due to the limitations on access to student information under the Family Educational Rights and Privacy Act of 1974, telephone, e-mail, and third party requests for transcripts cannot be honored.
+Due to the limitations on access to student information under the Family Educational Rights and Privacy Act of 1974 (FERPA), telephone, e-mail, and third party requests for transcripts cannot be honored.
 This includes transcript requests from parents of students.
 RCC will not release a transcript for any student who has unresolved financial obligations with the College.

+Note: The College does not provide copies of transcripts from other institutions.
+Such copies must be obtained from the originating source.
 An exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted (such as an attorney, auditor, or collection agency); a person serving on the College Board; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 FERPA permits institutions to identify certain items of student information as “directory information.”
 RCC identifies directory information as the: